-count," which consists of two specific items ("Say" because that is will be part of the output, and "Order," because it will later retrieve a fact of that type from memory), and a reference to the first element in the condition and action lists.
-The condition list consists of two PRIMs that are checked in order: Is there a visual input, and is working memory empty?
-(Both are true.)
-After checking the conditions, the action PRIMs will be carried out one at a time: The first visual (so the starting number) is copied to working memory (so we keep a counter), Item 1 ("Say") is copied to the output, along with the contents of working memory (so the model says the first number), then the second item (which is "Order") is copied to declarative memory retrieval, and finally the number in working memory is copied to declarative memory to complete the pattern "Order, 2, . . .".
+Counting is now carried out as follows.
+The model starts with an empty working memory, and a visual input consisting of the start and end number.
+It will first retrieve one of the three root operators.
+Let us assume it immediately retrieves the right operator: "Init count", which consists of two specific items ("Say" because that is will be part of the output, and "Order", because it will later retrieve a fact of that type from memory), and a reference to the first element in the condition and action lists.
+The condition list consists of two PRIMs that are checked in order: is there a visual input, and is working memory empty (both true).
+After checking the conditions, the action PRIMs will be carried out one at a time: the first visual (so the starting number) is copied to working memory (so we keep a counter), item 1 ("Say") is copied to the output, along with the contents of working memory (so the model says the first number), then the second item (which is "Order") is copied to declarative memory retrieval, and finally the number in working memory is copied to declarative memory retrieval.
+If the starting number is 2, this means we effectively ask declarative memory to complete the pattern "Order, 2, ...".

 The second operator, Count Step, is triggered by a successful retrieval of an order fact (so the next number) from memory in which the retrieved number is not yet equal to the end number (the second item in the visual input).
 It then stores this number in working memory, and proceeds as in the first operator: say the number, retrieve the next number.
 Because these steps are identical between the two operators, the same action PRIMs are used.
-The third and final operator, Count Final, has as condition that the retrieved number equals the end number.
-It says that number and ends the task.
+The third and final operator, Count final, has as condition that the retrieved number equals the end number.
+It the says that number and ends the task.
 It is important to stress that PRIMs only move around information within the workspace.
-It is up to the different modules-vision, declarative, and output-to do the actual work.
+It is up to the different modules, vision, declarative and output, to do the actual work.